 Jujutsu Kaisen started as a manga loved by a small community of people, that kind of grew little by little.
 Then, the anime jumped on the stage and chaos ensued.
 The manga is often out of stock in several countries, merchandising keeps rolling and the anime has a lot of collaborations with several brands.
 While the anime was still on, you would find it trending on Twitter after the weekly episode.
 It is pretty much the same with the manga after each weekly chapter.
 JJK has already surpassed Demon Slayer in terms of sold copies and copies in circulation when the story is far from being finished.
 Gege Akutami redefined the shounen genre with his work, updating old codes or cooking them with his own style.
 Plus, he does not do fillers and that, we can only stan.

-9. Six of Studio Ghibli’s films are among the top-grossing anime feature film in Japan and as much in the top-grossing anime-feature films worldwide.
+Six Studio Ghibli films rank among the highest-grossing anime feature films in both Japan and worldwide.

 Spirited Away tops the list with $380 million earned, swiftly followed by Howl’s Moving Castle with $234,184,110.